* * * This information is published by the U.S. Internal Revenue Service and is also available at www.irs.gov. * * *

 The following are the most commonly asked questions and answers about The Mortgage Forgiveness Debt Relief Act and debt cancellation:

-If you borrow money from a commercial lender that later cancels or forgives the debt, you may have to include the cancelled amount in income for tax purposes.
-When you borrowed the money you were not required to include the loan proceeds in income.
-This is because you had an obligation to repay the lender.
-When that obligation is subsequently forgiven, the amount you received as loan proceeds is normally reportable as income.
-This is because you no longer have an obligation to repay the lender.
-The lender is usually required to report the amount of the canceled debt to you and the IRS.
-This is done on a Form 1099-C, Cancellation of Debt.
+If you borrow money from a commercial lender and the lender later cancels or forgives the debt, you may have to include the cancelled amount in income for tax purposes, depending on the circumstances.
+When you borrowed the money you were not required to include the loan proceeds in income because you had an obligation to repay the lender.
+When that obligation is subsequently forgiven, the amount you received as loan proceeds is normally reportable as income because you no longer have an obligation to repay the lender.
+The lender is usually required to report the amount of the canceled debt to you and the IRS on a Form 1099-C, Cancellation of Debt.

 Here’s a very simplified example.
 You borrow $10,000 and default on the loan after paying back $2,000.
-If the lender is unable to collect the remaining debt from you, there is a cancellation of debt of $8,000.
-This amount is generally taxable income to you.
+If the lender is unable to collect the remaining debt from you, there is a cancellation of debt of $8,000, which generally is taxable income to you.

 Is Cancellation of Debt income always taxable?